AjayRatakonda/DevOps-SRE_Blogs/Kubernetes/Day9-taints-tolerations.md

 There are three conditions in taints:-

-1)NoSchedule= for example I have two worker nodes and one pod is running on node1 now I taint node1 with noschedule condition existing pod still running on node1 but when I try to create pods in node1 new pods not created if we want to create new pods in taint node1 we need to mention toleration key=value:NoSchedule, now pod will be created in node1
+1)NoSchedule= for example I have two worker nodes and one pod is running on node1 now I taint node1 with noschedule condition existing pod still running on node1 but when I try to create pods, new pods not created in node1 if we want to create new pods in taint node1 we need to mention toleration key=value:NoSchedule, now pod will be created in node1

 2)NoExecute= for example i have one pod running in node1 now i taint node1 with noexecute condition the existing pod will be evicted to anothernode if we want to create a pod in node1 we need to mention tolerations key=value:NoExecute now pod will be created in node1